Working from home

-If your child wants to talk about coronavirus, encourage them to.
+If your child wants to talk about COVID or any worries they have about the uncertainties in the world, encourage them to.
 Try to keep information simple, factual and communicate in a way that your child will understand.
 It's also important that all the adults in the child's life use the same message - it'll help build their confidence and reduce anxiety.
 Focus attention on positive stories about people working to keep everyone as safe as possible.

 Sharing your worries will help you feel less anxious or stressed.
 It's important to look after and be kind to yourself and know you're trying your best in a challenging and uncertain situation.
 Tell yourself that you're doing a good job.
 And seek support from your friends, family or colleagues when you need it.